happytm/BatteryNode/README.md

 ### Very low cost DIY sensors

-Average sensor node could be below $5 each.
+Average sensor node could be made for below $5 each including battery and small solar panel for charging.
+Use of IR transmitters recommended as much as possible for in room automation.
+Average home can be automated with more than 10 remote sensors for below $100 total cost.

+### Intruder alarm, presence detection and locator service for family members.

+Built in whole house intruder motion detector, presence and location detector for family members all implemented in software saving cost for any motion or presence detector hardware sensors.

-### OTA update of all remote devices using Gateway to store single standard .bin file for all remote devices
+### OTA update of all remote devices using ESP32 Gateway to store single standard .bin file for all remote devices

-Simply storing single standard .bin file for all remote devices to Gateway SPIFFS file system and publishing MQTT command from MQTT client app or by issuing command from web interface each sensor device on the network can be updated with latest firmware.
+Simply storing single standard .bin file for all remote devices to ESP32 Gateway SPIFFS file system and publishing MQTT command from MQTT client app or by issuing command from web interface each sensor device on the network can be updated with latest firmware.
 Again there is no need to physically access hard to reach remote devices.

-### Current time sent to all remote devices from Gateway for further time based automation in remote devices
+### Current time sent to all remote devices from ESP32 Gateway for further time based automation in remote devices

+### Most suitable use cases around typical home either fully automated or all manually controlled by using a smartphone

+- Light control
+- TV or any appliance with IR receiver
+- fan/AC control
+- Weather Station
+- Door/Window sensors using battery as switch shutting down whole micro controller for 0 power consunption.
+- Water/Oil tank level sensors
+- Presence/location detection for family members without using any hardware sensors
+- Intruder alarm system for whole house without using any hardware sensors
+- Soil moisture sensor for garden/greenhouse
+- solar tracker etc.

 ## Concept in detail

 This code can create small standalone network (maximum of 100) of battery powered WiFi devices connecting to one ESP32 gateway device in star network topology.